Othoz/paragraph/README.rst

 '''''''''''

 Building upon the guarantees granted by a forward traversal, concurrent execution of ops comes at no additional cost.
-This feature relies on the `concurrent` package from the Python standard library: ops are simply submitted to an instance of :class:`concurrent.futures.Executor` for evaluation.
-The executor should be provided externally and allow calling :class:`concurrent.futures.Future` methods from a submitted callable (in particular, this excludes
+This feature relies on the `concurrent` package from the Python standard library: ops are simply submitted to an instance of `concurrent.futures.Executor` for evaluation.
+The executor should be provided externally and allow calling `concurrent.futures.Future` methods from a submitted callable (in particular, this excludes
-:class:`concurrent.futures.ProcessPoolExecutor`).
+`concurrent.futures.ProcessPoolExecutor`).
 The responsibility for shutting down the executor properly lies on the user.
 In absence of an executor, variables are evaluated in a sequential manner, yet still lazily.

 Should an operation be executed in the main process, it can be marked as such by setting the attribute `Op.thread_safe` to False.